You are here

 - This is the only way to receive computer approval and remove the DS hold.

-- A student earning a bachelor's degree must complete 30 credits after admission to CSE, of which at least 20 credits must be completed in the senior year.
+- A student earning a bachelor's degree must complete 30 credits at the U of MN and 15 credits of the last 30 credits.